GayathriPZoro/mern-recipes-app/README.md

-# My Recipes Application with NextJS adn MongoDB
+# My Recipes Application with NextJS and MongoDB

 ## Description
 This is a sample Recipes application which uses MongoDB, Express, React JS with Material UI and NodeJS.